Tecla/Rayito/Rayito_Stage7_QT/README.txt

 Stage 5 (Qt):

-Everything in stage 4, plus the follwing changes...
+Everything in stage 4, plus the following changes...

 * Path tracing!
 Rayito stage 5 can do a full GI solution.
 * Sampler classes (only stratified random for now)